There are two types of testing required to validate your software product for connection to the My Health Record system. These are:

 All software products need to pass NOC testing.
 NOC testing confirms that your software product performs according to the specified standards and conformance points defined in the technical and logical service specification documents.
 These documents are referenced within each implementation guide available on the Agency website: https://www.digitalhealth.gov.au/implementation-resources.

-Once you have submitted the Software Vendor Product Details Form to OTS, NIO will send you a test plan, which includes the services nominated for use during the NOC process.
-NIO will observe NOC testing and when completed successfully, they will issue you with a My Health Record Declaration of Notice of Connection for the specific version of your product that has been tested.
+Once you have submitted the Software Vendor Product Details Form to OTS, the NIO will send you a test plan, which includes the services nominated for use during the NOC process.
+You will be required to submit self-assessment of all relevant test cases, and the NIO will also conduct an observed NOC session.
+When this process is completed successfully, the NIO will issue you with a My Health Record Declaration of Notice of Connection for the specific version of your product that has been tested.

 My Health Record Conformance Vendor Declaration Form